2017 Medicare Annual Election Period Checklist

-- Switch from a Medicare Advantage plan to different Medicare Advantage plan.
+- Switch from a Medicare Advantage plan to a different Medicare Advantage plan.

-- Switch from one Medicare prescription drug plan to another one.
+- Switch from one stand-alone Medicare Part D Prescription Drug Plan to another one.

 There are different election periods for different parts of Medicare.
 See Medicare Enrollment Periods for more information.

-Unless you qualify for a Special Election Period (SEP), you cannot make changes to your Medicare Advantage or Medicare prescription drug coverage outside of the Medicare AEP.
-However, if you are in a Medicare Advantage plan, you may disenroll during the Medicare Advantage Disenrollment Period and be returned to Original Medicare.
+Unless you qualify for one of the Special Election Periods (SEP), you generally cannot make changes to your Medicare Advantage or Medicare prescription drug coverage outside of the Medicare AEP, unless you enroll in a five-star plan.
+However, if you are enrolled in a Medicare Advantage plan, you may disenroll during the Medicare Advantage Disenrollment Period and be returned to Original Medicare.
 This disenrollment period runs from January 1 to February 14.
-If you disenroll from a Medicare Advantage plan that included drug coverage, you will also have a Special Election Period to enroll in a stand-alone Medicare Part D prescription drug plan, which occurs at the same time as the Medicare Advantage Disenrollment Period, starting January 1 and ending February 14.
+If you disenroll from a Medicare Advantage plan that included prescription drug coverage, you will also have a Special Election Period to enroll in a stand-alone Medicare Part D Prescription Drug Plan, which occurs at the same time as the Medicare Advantage Disenrollment Period, starting January 1 and ending February 14.